All About Livestreaming for Your Nonprofit

 Social livestreaming platforms

 One thing we've discovered is that the livestreaming household names—YouTube, Facebook Live, Instagram Live, and TikTok—will work just fine for your nonprofit.
-Those big ones are relatively easy to set up, but at the end of the day, they're designed to make watching live video content easy and fun for the viewer, not whoever's streaming.
-Don't expect it to be easy to create and manage professional-level content here.
+These big-name social channels make it relatively easy to set up a livestream.
+But at the end of the day, they're designed to make watching live video content easy and fun for the viewer, not whoever's streaming.
+So, don't expect to create and manage a virtual gala here.

 Livestream-specific platforms

-All of the above allow some form of chats or comments, but nothing private on the streams themselves.
-If you're looking for a way to facilitate sidebar conversations or one-on-one networking, Facebook has threaded comments.
-That's about it.
+All of the social media channels above allow some form of chatting or comments but nothing private on the streams themselves.
+If you're looking for a way to facilitate sidebar conversations or one-on-one networking, Facebook has threaded comments, while Instagram and TikTok have direct messaging.

-For streaming large-scale events, speakers, and entertainment, any of the above will work.
+If you're streaming an online event, any of the above will work.
 In this case, the differentiating factor will be the equipment you're using.

 Getting serious about livestreaming ($paid platforms$)

 After Vimeo, things go pro.
-We're starting to get into paid platforms that offer features for professional videographers and content creators, not specifically for nonprofit fundraisers.
+Here, we're starting to get into paid platforms that offer features for professional videographers and content creators.
+These go way beyond streaming for nonprofits, and chances are they'll be a bit too rich for most nonprofits' blood.

-Here are some of the names and quick 'n' dirty explanations to give you the basic (and I mean BASIC) rundown.
+Here are some of the names along with quick 'n' dirty explanations to give you the basic (and we mean BASIC) rundown.

-- NextLot - specialty platform created just for live online auctions
+• NextLot: specialty platform created just for live online auctions, including silent auctions

 Takeaways